-I am a 6th year PhD Candidate in Applied Economics at the Wharton School, University of Pennsylvania.
-I am on the 2024-2025 academic job market.
+I am a PhD Candidate in Applied Economics at the Wharton School, University of Pennsylvania.
+I will be joining the Economics Department at Boston College starting Fall 2025.

 Research Areas: Industrial Organization, Real Estate Finance